 Plant around 8 to 10 cm deep and approximatively 5 to 8 cm apart in well-drained, light, fertile, sandy soil that does not get waterlogged — allowing for 50 to 75 corms per square meter.
 In frost-prone areas, provide a good winter mulch.
 Triteleias will naturalise easily, simply lift and divide congested clumps every few years to improve flower production.

-Always unpack bulbs on arrival and store in a cool place until ready to plant.
+Always unpack on arrival and store in a cool place until ready to plant.

 Potential problems, pests and diseases: